Get help today 888-744-0069 or sign up for 24/7 text support.

 • Reward abstinent behavior.
 For example, engage in pleasant activities with your loved one when they are not using, and explicitly state that you are doing so because of their progress.

 • If possible, avoid interfering with negative consequences that occur naturally.
-For example, if your loved one’s using typically leads to decreased time around the family, allow this to occur.
+For example, if your loved one’s substance use typically leads to decreased time around the family, allow this to occur.
 Consequences that occur naturally are powerful in shaping behavior and should be minimally interfered with.

-Discuss how their crystal meth abuse has affected your relationship with them, as well as the ways in which you’ve seen their life change following the onset of abuse.
+Discuss how their meth misuse has affected your relationship with them, as well as the ways in which you’ve seen their life change following the onset of misuse.
 Try to use “I” statements to avoid making your friend or family member feel alienated or unwanted.
 Be an open ear and avoid judging them; you may find that this helps to diffuse hostility and allow them to come to terms with their need for addiction treatment.

 Overall, methamphetamine is a very addictive substance because of its ability to provide a strong, lasting high.
+Anyone who is using it regularly could be susceptible to addiction, and you should talk to your friend or loved one about their misuse.
 The method by which the substance enters the body—for instance, smoking vs. snorting—can modify the impact of the drug and a person’s tendency to become addicted to it.
 The very intense rush achieved when smoking crystal meth can render its addictive properties even stronger.

-Like other stimulant drugs, crystal meth is usually abused in binges or “runs” that continue until no more of the substance can be obtained.
+Like other stimulant drugs, methamphetamine is usually misused in binges or “runs” that continue until no more of the substance can be obtained.

-When looking for the signs of a crystal meth problem in someone you love, check for both the short-term and long-term signs of use—even if you don’t think your loved one has been using for long—since long-term signs may show up as a result of a binge.
+When looking for the signs of a methamphetamine problem in someone you love, check for both the short-term and long-term signs of use—even if you don’t think your loved one has been using for long—since long-term signs may show up as a result of a binge.

 • High motivation to accomplish tasks.